Autoplay-AI/Autoplay-AI-SDK/README.md

 ---

+## 🤔 The problem

 **The problem with reactive customer support chatbots:**

 - They wait to be asked — assuming users will speak up when they're stuck.
 They rarely do.

-- And when users do ask, they're expected to know how to frame their question correctly.
-But users don't know what they don't know about your platform and often initiate the conversation in the wrong way.
+- When users do ask, they're expected to know how to frame their question correctly.
+But users don't know what they don't know about your platform, and often initiate the conversation in the wrong way.

 **What we propose you build with our SDK:**

 - Don't wait for users to come to your chatbot.
-Go to them first — with the right help framed in the right way, at the right moment, personalized to what they've been doing in your platform.
+Go to them first — with the right help, at the right moment, personalized to what they've been doing in your platform.

-- And don't just tell them how to fix it.
+- Don't just tell them how to fix it.
 Show them — by triggering contextual visual guidance through smart tooltips or a browser agent (coming soon).

 ---

-## How it works
+## ⚙️ How it works

 You probably already have all the tools — you just need to orchestrate them correctly: